 Trade marks are registered in specific classes relevant to the description of the goods or services for which the mark will protect.
 The application for registration must nominate one or more classes of goods or services for which the mark is intended to be used and associated.
 If the mark applies to more than one class, the wider the protection that mark has once the trade mark is registered.

 Before making an application to register your trade mark, the following should be considered:

 - Identify the relevant class of goods or services for which the mark will apply.
 Schedule 1 of the Trade Marks Regulations 1995 prescribes the available classes and describes the types of goods of services specific to each class.
 A search should be carried out before applying to register a trade mark to check that a similar trade mark is not already registered in that class.
-An application to register your trade mark could be rejected if there is an identical or similar trade mark already registered which covers similar goods or services.
+An application to register your trade mark will be rejected if there is an identical or similar trade mark already registered which covers similar goods or services.

 - Only minor changes can be made to a trade mark once an application has been filed and published.

 - A trade mark registration is for the goods and services you actually trade in or intend to trade in in the near future.
 Once an application is filed and registered, goods and services cannot be added.
 Therefore, you should clearly define the marketplace you trade in to ensure the best possible protection.

 - Your trade mark must be something that is capable of distinguishing your goods and services.
 Exclusive rights are difficult to register over everyday language, names and descriptions of products and services

 Once you are happy with your trade mark, you can apply to register it through the IP Australia website.
 You can also request an assessment of the likelihood of your trade mark achieving registration through TM Headstart.